What Is ISO 9001?

 ISO 9001 is one of the 'ISO 9000' family of documents.
 There are three in all.

-- ISO 9000 sets out the fundamentals and vocabulary used in quality management (warning: very dry reading!)
+- ISO 9000 sets out the fundamentals and vocabulary used in quality management (warning: distinctly dry reading!)

-- ISO 9001 is the Standard setting out requirements for a quality management system; you can only get certification to this Standard (if you choose certification)
+- ISO 9001 is the Standard setting out requirements for a quality management system; you can only become certified to this Standard (if you choose of course)

-- ISO 9004 goes beyond 9001 with a focus on making your quality management system more efficient and effective; well worth reading once you've got ISO 9001.
-It is not an auditable Standard, meaning you cannot be audited to it, and thus cannot get certified to it.
+- ISO 9004 goes beyond 9001.
+It has a focus on making your quality management system more efficient and effective.
+Definitely worth reading once you've got ISO 9001.
+It is not an auditable Standard, meaning you cannot be audited to it, and you cannot be certified to it.

 Author: Jane Bennett